alex-snezhko/hopper/docs/2-routing.md

 Routes can be defined for single request methods or multiple request methods. `Hopper.get` can be used to define a handler for `GET` requests, `Hopper.post` for `POST` requests, and so on for `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `PATCH`, `OPTIONS`, and `TRACE`.

 `Hopper.route` can be used to define a route on an arbitrary request method, `Hopper.methodsRoute` for multiple allowed methods, and `Hopper.all` for all methods.

+### Path parameters
+Path parameters can be fetched with `Hopper.param`.
+It is assumed that a path parameter with the given name was actually on the route matcher or a parent scope, otherwise an exception will be thrown.

+### Serving and Scopes
+`Hopper.scope` and `Hopper.scopeWithMiddleware` (more on middleware in the next guide) can be used to define scopes. `Hopper.serve` and `Hopper.serveWithMiddleware` can be thought of as "root" scopes mounted at `/` with additional logic for core services like parsing requests.

 Next guide: [Middleware](3-middleware.md)